 Riding a bicycle at night is many times more dangerous than riding during the day.
 A bicyclist is very difficult for motorists and pedestrians to see.
 Therefore, children should never ride at dawn, at dusk or at night.
-Adults who chose to accept the greatly increased risk of riding at dawn, at dusk or at night need to take extra care both riding and choosing specialized equipment which helps reduce that risk.
-Consult your dealer about night riding safety equipment.
+Adults should not ride at dawn, at dusk or at night unless it is absolutely necessary.

-A WARNING: Reflectors are not a substitute for required lights.
+WARNING: Reflectors are not a substitute for required lights.
 Riding at dawn, at dusk, at night or at other times of poor visibility without an adequate bicycle lighting system and without reflectors is dangerous and may result in serious injury or death.